 Out of the 36 gubernatorial elections last November, 26 resulted in the return of an incumbent while only one, Nevada’s Steve Sisolak, lost.
 That left nine new governors taking office, not an earthshaking number, but enough to make us curious about the demographic shifts in the new cadre.
 Our efforts turned up some interesting facts that we wanted to share.

 Perhaps most intriguing, the new group is dramatically younger than the governors they’re replacing.
 This is probably inevitable for all elections, as older officials are term-limited or choose not to run for re-election and are often replaced by younger ones.
-But the change has been somewhat more extreme among the eight new governors who were elected in November than we would have anticipated based on past experience.
+But the change has been somewhat more extreme among the nine new governors who were elected in November than we would have anticipated based on past experience.

 In fact, the average ate of newly elected leaders in Arkansas, Arizona, Hawaii, Maryland, Massachusetts, Nebraska, Nevada, Oregon and Pennsylvania is 52, as of today’s date, as opposed to 65 for those who are leaving office.
 To put this another way, only one of the new governors would qualify for Medicare, compared to 5 of the 8 who are now departing.